mooreniemi/suntan/README.md

 ```
 # lucky

 This is just a proof-of-concept tool to dump Elasticsearch Lucene shards into Tantivy.
 There's also a couple `examples` of calling Lucene through Rust for querying.
+You provide input, output, and the Tantivy output schema and the tool dumps into it.
+Your Tantivy schema must be just like or a subset of the Elasticsearch schema.
+Not all types are supported yet.

 ## cli